thundernixon/blog2017/src/pages/10-31-17-manipulate-strings-with-python/index.md

 #### Adding a "control character" between every character in your string

 One of the cool things RoboFont does in its "Space Center" is to allow you to add any character between every character in a test string.
 This is super helpful for spacing, because you can do things like adding the letter "l" between every other letter, and make sure all spacing is visually consistent against this vertical character.
-The one problem: I can't figuer out how to copy the control character string for testing print in InDesign, etc. Luckily, this is super easy to do in Python, too!
+The one problem: I can't figure out how to copy the control character string for testing print in InDesign, etc. Luckily, this is super easy to do in Python, too!
 Simply use the `join()` method.

 ```
 >>> print("n".join(myString))